TinyCircuits/Thumby-Website/docs/Code-Editor/Widget-panels.md

 * VIEW: Change display of Editor.
 Adjust and reset font size.
 Toggle live autocomplete (MicroPython only).
 * OPEN PYTHON: Open a new editor tab with the contents of the Blockly program converted to MicroPython (Viewable in Blockly Editor only).
-* FAST EXECUTE: When pressed, will execute a single file at the root level of a connected Thumby device.
+* FAST EXECUTE: When pressed, will execute a file at the root level of a connected Thumby device.
+This will avoid loading the main game screen menu.
 * EMULATION: Click both the white and red checkbox to test the file in the Emulator.
 The white box uploads the file (script) to the emulator’s filesystem.
 The red box designates a script as the main script to run.
 Because of how Thumby works, only 1 file (main script, red checkbox) can be executed at a time.
 However, users may want to include other files that are not the main script during emulation (e.g. binary sprite files or other modules).
 Check the white box for those supplementary files.

 ---